Expos\'ia: Teaching and Assessment of Academic Writing Skills for Research Project Proposals and Peer Feedback: Introduction

 We further design fine-grained grading criteria that target the key aspects of \expose{} and feedback writing (Figure~\ref{fig:motivating-example}, bottom).
 These criteria are grounded in established research on \expose{} writing and feedback assessment and are tailored to the academic disciplinary context of \nameDataset.
 The exposé drafts, the final \expose{}s, and the student feedback are graded by course instructors, who provide scores on each of the criteria.

-To the best of our knowledge, \nameDataset is the first dataset, collected in an educational setting, that features this unique class of cross-document relations, enabling new applications for writing and grading assistance.
-Because the corpus contains paired drafts and final exposés, it enables quantifying draft-to-final improvements on specific criteria and relating these changes to the feedback received.
-Overall, we find that exposés improve in response to feedback, particularly on criteria related to the in-domain content of the writing rather than form.
-We further establish baseline models with open-source LLMs for two tasks: \textbf{ expos\'e scoring} and \textbf{feedback scoring}, based on the fine-grained grading schema for writing and feedback assessment.
+To the best of our knowledge, \nameDataset is the first dataset, collected in an educational setting, that features this unique class of cross-document relations, \emph{enabling new applications and tasks} for teaching the skills for writing research proposals and providing effective feedback (see Section~\ref{sec:discussion}).
+We further establish baseline models with LLMs for two tasks in this space: \textbf{ expos\'e scoring} and \textbf{feedback scoring}, based on the fine-grained grading schema for writing and feedback assessment.

 \paragraph{Contributions}